TedTran2019-Misc/advent_of_code_2019/README.md

 5. Thought my Intcode computer was broken and gave up because I didn't want to refactor it-- it was fine.

 My issue on day 17 was that I didn't understand how the problem worked.
 Even after getting the solution and compressing it, I didn't know what to do.
 In the end, I just ran the solution input in my grid creator and after outputting all the various positions of where the robot went as a grid, it outputted the answer and crashed.
 (Since 742673 is out of chr's range).
 Eh, next time, break when output is nil so you can see what came before the nil...

+Day 18: Before getting to day 18, I read people's comments about it and it kind of ruined the problem for me.
+Like an idiot, I decided to just go with bruteforce BFS since I recall reading people saying 'BFS', and didn't really think about the problem myself at all.
+On the bright side, I realized implementing a bitfield in Ruby is like a class that's 8 lines of code.
+Anyhow, going to actually think about the problem now.
+Having barely any time to work on these problems is making it pretty difficult to complete, though.
+Studies first, AoC after for fun.